jmftrindade/awesome-dynamic-graphs/README.md

 # Awesome Temporal Graphs
 A collection of resources on dynamic/streaming/temporal/evolving graph processing systems, databases, data structures, datasets, and related academic and industrial work.
+Originally at [awesome-dynamic-graphs](https://github.com/domargan/awesome-dynamic-graphs), which is unfortunately no longer actively maintained.

+This one also includes temporal graph learning systems :)

 ## Contributing
 To add, remove or change things on the list, just ask to be added as a contributor and I'll add you.